-Optional Text: Campbell Biology, 11th Edition by Urry, Cain, Wasserman, Minorsky and Reese (Pearson 2016) ISBN 9780134093413.
+Optional Text: Campbell Biology, 12th Edition by Urry, Cain, Wasserman, Minorsky and Orr (Pearson 2021) ISBN 9780135188743.
 On the class schedule there will be parts of chapters from the text indicated that match with the lecture topics.
 These readings are not required but can be a good resource if you are confused about certain terms/concepts.
+Readings will be listed for the 11th edition as well as the 12th if you would like to use the older edition.

 Canvas: All course related information will be posted on our Canvas site.
 The lecture slides will be posted before lecture.
-Please check the Canvas site and your UCSD email regularly for any announcements as these will contain essential information.
+Please check the Canvas site and your UCSD e-mail regularly for any announcements as these will contain essential information.

-Podcast: Lecture podcasts will be posted through the traditional podcast site and can be accessed through Canvas.
+Podcast: All in-person lectures will be recorded as podcasts.
+These podcasts will be posted through the traditional podcast site and can be accessed through Canvas.